If you're guilty of

 Make Up For Ever

-to go on your zits, is infused with witch hazel, tea tree oil, and zinc oxide.
-Even better — the shades range from fair to deep.
+meant to go on your zits, is infused with witch hazel, tea tree oil, and zinc oxide.
+It Cosmetics

 For more stubborn marks that still show through a layer of concealer, give

 a whirl.
 You can layer a peach-toned concealer like this one under your regular concealer to cancel out any dark spots.

 This orange corrector makes covering dark spots on darker skin tones a breeze.

 This color-correcting treatment protects, hydrates, and minimizes any redness or dark spots, thanks to the lightly-tinted formula.
 It works great under concealer or foundation, but also diffuses discoloration alone.

 Cicapair ™ Tiger Grass Color Correcting Treatment, $52.00

 Buy Set Your Work To keep all your hard work in place, set your makeup with a setting spray like this one from L'Oréal.
 Not only will it extend the life of your base, but it won't leave a dry, powdery effect on the skin like many pressed and loose powders do.
 L'Oréal

 Infallible Makeup Extender Setting Spray, $16.98